tarantuli/enchanters-manual/mechanics.md

 ## Taking damage

 1. Taking X damage means taking X wound tokens.
 1. In co-op mode, the players have one shared wound token pool.
-Otherwise, each player has his own wound token pool.
+Otherwise, each player has their own wound token pool.
 1. In non-co-op mode, as long as you have ten or more wound tokens, discard ten tokens, draw two cards from the wound deck and add one to your wound stack.
 Discard the other.